ashish-dalal/Deep_Convolutional_GAN_on_celebA/README.md

 ### Hyperparameters

-The key hyperparameters used in the original paper are:
+The key hyperparameters used in the code are:

 - **Optimizer**: Adam optimizer with learning rate `0.0002` and beta1 `0.5`.
 - **Batch Size**: 128